AronBA/Webserver/README.md

 # Webserver

 Small Webserver Implementation.
-Do not use, I'm pretty sure it has a lot of security issues
+Do not use, I'm pretty sure it has a lot of security issues.
+Use the Standalone version to use it out of the box or use the Core version to use it as Dependency in other Projects.
 ## Usage

 The config is written in config.yml which should, but doesn't need to, be in the same directory as the webserver.jar